TedTran2019-Interview-Prep/Leetcode/README.md

   - Plan before execution
 - Remove Element: Swap placeholder for non-target
   - More or less, both remove problems just involve keeping track of two indices
+- Plus One: Iterate backwards, unshift, and either logic or mod/divide.
+- Merge: Using an array to hold values in sorted order until they're ready to be inserted

 ### Linked List
 - Add Two Numbers: Div, mod, and carries